About Wave Farm

 Wave Farm celebrated its 20th Anniversary year throughout 2017 with a series of special events and live durational broadcasts including, Wave Farm Pirate Radio Reunion Cruise on Classic Harbor Line's Manhattan II yacht, March 7, 2017; Audio Buffet (For Pauline Oliveros), July 22, 2017 at Wave Farm; and Wave Farm 1997-2017: Twenty Performances for Twenty Years, October 21, 2017 at the Fridman Gallery in New York City.

-At the end of 2018, Wave Farm adopted a new WGXC station slogan, "Radio for Open Ears," in conjunction with changes to the 90.7-FM program schedule, which now commits increased daytime listening hours to sound art and experimental music.
+At the end of 2018, Wave Farm adopted a new WGXC station slogan, "Radio for Open Ears," in conjunction with changes to the 90.7-FM program schedule, which now fully integrates radio art, sound art, and experimental music with community public affairs content.
 Local interview programs are brought to the foreground during expanded morning and afternoon drive time programs, and evening programming features live performance from near and far, that are made possible by the Wave Farm Transmit Partner program and Wave Farm Radio App.

 In 2019, Wave Farm's Regrant Partnership with NYSCA Electronic Media & Film expanded to include two artist opportunities, five organizational opportunities, and the NY Media Arts Map, all under the umbrella of the Media Arts Assistance Fund.
 2019 was also the launch of the Wave Farm Radio Artist Fellowship.
 The year 2021 marked the 10th Anniversary of Wave Farm's FM radio station, WGXC 90.7-FM, a milestone celebrated with a series of special events and broadcasts.